Ventral Hernia Repair

 What do I need to know about ventral hernia repair?

 A ventral hernia repair is surgery to fix a ventral hernia.
 A ventral hernia may be repaired if the hernia is preventing blood flow to organs or blocking the intestines.
 It may be done laparoscopically or open.
-Laparoscopically means that your healthcare provider will use several small incisions to fix the hernia.
-In an open repair, your healthcare provider will make one incision to fix your hernia.
+Laparoscopically means that your surgeon will use several small incisions to fix the hernia.
+In an open repair, your surgeon will make one incision to fix your hernia.

 How do I prepare for a ventral hernia repair?

-- Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
-He will tell you what medicines to take or not take on the day of your surgery.
+- Your surgeon will talk to you about how to prepare for surgery.
+He or she may tell you not to eat or drink anything after midnight on the day of your surgery.
+He or she will tell you what medicines to take or not take on the day of your surgery.
 You may need to stop taking blood thinners or aspirin several days to weeks before your surgery.
 You may need blood work, a CT scan, or an ultrasound before surgery.
-These tests take pictures of your hernia and help your healthcare provider plan your surgery.
+These tests take pictures of your hernia and help your surgeon plan your surgery.
 You may be given contrast liquid before the tests.
-Tell the healthcare provider if you have ever had an allergic reaction to contrast liquid.
+Tell the surgeon if you have ever had an allergic reaction to contrast liquid.

 - You may need a bowel prep before surgery.
 A bowel prep is when you take medicine to help clean out the colon.
 This decreases your risk of infection if a hole is made in your intestines during surgery.
 You may be given an antibiotic through your IV to help prevent a bacterial infection.
 Arrange for someone to drive you home and stay with you after surgery.